Taha-Saifee53/wb-customer-account-services/README.md

 5. Basic Logging

    a.
-Distributed tracing (e.g. Zipkin) not implemented
+Distributed tracing not implemented

 **Future Improvements**